Buy 1, get 4 free: Ticket sales flop for Messi's CWC match as FIFA runs promo

 - Up to four free tickets are up for grabs with a single purchase for the Club World Cup’s opening match

-- FIFA also adjusts seating for some venues due to low sales and underwhelming demand ahead of Messi’s match
+- FIFA also adjusted seating for some venues due to low sales and underwhelming demand ahead of Messi’s match

 FIFA has reportedly restricted access to certain sections of stadiums for some Club World Cup matches due to low ticket sales, following a price reduction for the competition.